huaminghuangtw/Evergreen-Notes/Permanent-Notes/Always start and end the day right.md

 ---
 title: Always start and end the day right
 created: 2025-01-23T10:40:57
-modified: 2025-08-22T05:48:39
+modified: 2025-08-29T08:30:46
 ---

 > _“Every morning in Africa, a gazelle wakes up, it knows it must outrun the fastest lion or it will be killed.
 Every morning in Africa, a lion wakes up.
 It knows it must run faster than the slowest gazelle, or it will starve.
-It doesn't matter whether you're the lion or a gazelle-when the sun comes up, you'd better be running.” — Christopher McDougall_
+It doesn’t matter whether you’re the lion or a gazelle-when the sun comes up, you’d better be running.” — Christopher McDougall_

 > _“Write it on your heart that every day is the best day in the year.
 He is rich who owns the day, and no one owns the day who allows it to be invaded with fret and anxiety.
 Finish every day and be done with it.
 You have done what you could.” — Ralph Waldo Emerson_